iguolee/Bot/thirdpart bot webhook.md

 ## Third-Party Bot Webhook Event

- ### Bot Greeting Message Requested
+ ### Chat Started

-When we received a response whose event type is bot.greetingMessage.requested, we will pass this action to this webhook, You need process this action within this webhook and give us a formatted response so than we can give an answer to visitor base on your response through live chat.
+When we received a response whose event type is chat.started, we will pass this action to this webhook, You need process this action within this webhook and give us a formatted response so than we can give an answer to visitor base on your response through live chat.

   #### Request Data Format